quicwg/base-drafts/draft-ietf-quic-recovery.md

 ### Detecting Lost Packets

-DetectLostPackets is called every time an ack is received and operates on the sent_packets for that packet number space.
+DetectLostPackets is called every time an ACK is received and operates on the sent_packets for that packet number space.
 If the loss detection timer expires and the loss_time is set, the previous largest acked packet is supplied.